The Prince and the Pauper (1990 film): Plot

 The story begins in London, England in the mid-16th century when a good and wise king ruled the country with peace and compassion.
-However, one day, the king fell ill and his greedy captain of the guard, Pete plunders and terrorizes the country in the king's name.
+However, one day, the king fell ill and his greedy captain of the guard, Pete plunders and terrorizes the country for almost a decade in the king's name.
 One winter day, three beggars, Mickey Mouse, Goofy, and Pluto are trying to get money for some food when Captain Pete's carriage, filled with stolen food, passes.
 Pluto sees a sausage stand out from the carriage and gives chase, pursuing it into the castle.
-When Mickey knocks on the door to get his dog back, one of the soldiers opens the door and lets him in, mistaking him for the prince.
+When Mickey knocks on the door to get his dog back, one of the soldiers opens the door and lets him in, mistaking him for the mouse prince.
 Pete lectures the soldier for letting anyone in, pointing out where the real prince is: in class with his teacher, Horace Horsecollar and his valet, Donald Duck.
 The prince hears Pete outside roughly handling Mickey and Pluto, so he orders them to be brought to him right away.
 Pete kicks Mickey through the door and forces Pluto out of the castle.

 While in the palace, Mickey meets the prince, who turns out to be a doppelganger of himself as they are exactly identical in appearance (with the only exception that the prince carries a British accent).
 The prince tells Mickey that he is bored with his life and convinces the beggar to exchange clothes and roles with each other.
 Before leaving, the prince reassures Mickey if there are any problems, everyone will recognize the true prince with his royal ring.
 Disguised as a beggar, the prince tricks Pete into kicking him out of the palace and meets Goofy and Pluto while Mickey is challenged with the prince's studies.
 However, Pluto senses that the prince isn't his master and leaves.
 The prince later witnesses a couple of soldiers trying to steal a chicken from Clarabelle Cow and her two children, who explain that the soldiers have taken away their food and belongings ever since the king got ill, making the prince realize that Pete and his men have been slandering the king's name in order to satisfy their need for greed and power.
 When a carriage with the stolen food goes by, the prince stops it by identifying himself through his royal ring, allowing himself to return the food to the people.
 Some of Pete's soldiers attempt to stop the prince, thinking that he is an impostor, but the prince escapes with help from Goofy and the villagers.